peterjc/galaxy_blast/tools/blast_rbh/README.rst

         - PEP8 style updates to the Python script (internal change only).
-        - Fix parameter help text which was not being displayed. v0.1.10 - Updated to depend on NCBI BLAST+ 2.5.0 via ToolShed or BioConda.
+        - Fix parameter help text which was not being displayed. v0.1.10 - Updated to depend on NCBI BLAST+ 2.5.0 via ToolShed or BioConda. v0.1.11 - Tweak Python script to work under Python 2 or Python 3.
 ======= ======================================================================